PhotoRED: Know the Glow and Check for Normal Red Eye Reflex in Children.

 Most Common Early Sign of Childhood Eye Cancer

-When retinoblastoma prevents the retina from absorbing the flash light, it is reflected back out of the eye, appearing as a white pupil in the photograph.
+When retinoblastoma prevents the retina from absorbing the light from a camera’s flash, it is reflected back out of the eye, appearing in the photograph as a white glow.
+This white reflex is the most common early sign of retinoblastoma.
+The glow may also be seen with the naked eye.

 When parents are unaware of white pupil as an early sign of retinoblastoma, they may see the glow in photos for weeks, months, or even several years, before realizing there could be something wrong with their child’s eyes.